 Day 3: Snorkeling at Molokini & Turtle Town + Luau Dinner

-Your time snorkeling at Molokini Crater and with the sea turtles in Turtle Town is only a half day tour, so you should be back to your hotel in the early afternoon.
+Your time snorkeling at Molokini Crater and with the sea turtles in Turtle Town is only a half-day tour, so you should be back at your hotel in the early afternoon.
 Take the rest of the afternoon to relax and enjoy your hotel’s pool and the beautiful beach right outside your hotel.

 Day 4: Haleakala Sunrise + Lahaina